sirupsen/anki-airtable/README.md

-There's bound to be many.. this doesn't use any proper Airtable client for Python because dependencies are hard in Anki and I don't know anything about Anki.
+There's bound to be many.. this doesn't use any proper Airtable client for Python because dependencies are hard in Anki and I don't know anything about Python.
 To my knowledge no-one but me is using this.
-If you use it or have trouble getting it running, let me know!
+If you use it or have trouble getting it running, let me know in an issue!

 ## License